Humanism in the Global South: Perspectives of Humanesia and Atheists in Kenya Society

 Humanism in Kenya

-Both Kenya and Indonesia acknowledge the existence of God in their respective constitutions.
-However, Kenya seems to provide more constitutional protection for non-believers.
-In the discussion, Adam Pantouw expressed envy towards the progress in recognition and protection for the atheist community in Kenya.
+Both Kenya and Indonesia acknowledge God in their respective constitutions.
+However, that does not diminish constitutional protection for non-believers in Kenya.
+In the discussion, Adam Pantouw expressed envy towards the progress in recognition and protection for the non-religious community in Kenya.
 Adam asked Mumia if Kenya has achieved a better condition in this regard.
 Mumia explained that Kenya has gone through a long struggle to gain these rights, starting from independence in 1963 up until being ruled by a dictator for 24 years.
 In 2010, Kenya finally got a new, more progressive constitution.
 Despite the progress, Mumia does not deny that discrimination against marginalized groups, like the LGBTQ+, still continues.

 Mumia stated: